yuliangruan/keebio-iris-case/README.txt

 # Summary

-Case for the Iris keyboard from keeb.io.
+Case for the Iris keyboard Rev 3&4 from keeb.io.
 Wanted the feel of a complete and robust product that you can put in your bag without fear of damaging the insides.
 Additionally I wanted it to print without supports and have the ability to modify the bottom after assembly.

 For building you need to print:
 1x topLeft